 What are we doing?

-We're one of the leading organisations challenging the Government's proposals to scrap the 50% cap on faith based admissions to free schools.
-See our Submission To DFE Schools That Work For Everyone Consultation and related news below.
+We were one of the leading organisations challenging the Government's proposals to scrap the 50% cap on faith based admissions to free schools, which resulted in the government abandoning this proposal in May 2018.

 A major aim of our education campaign is to end, not extend, religious discrimination in school admissions.
 We publicise the effects that faith-based admissions to state schools has on discrimination, social selection and segregation.
 We challenge schools when their faith based admissions go beyond the level of discrimination permitted by the law.